nickazg/TheConstruct/README.md

 # 1. Introducing The Construct

-**The Construct** provides a platform enabling anyone to contribute, collaborate, create and grow projects in a secure, transparent decentralized environment using blockchain technology.
+**The Construct** provides a platform enabling anyone to contribute, collaborate, create and crowdfund projects in a secure, transparent decentralized environment using blockchain technology.
 Ultimately, this enhances project growth and adoption in a global fair market, and attracts both entrepreneurs and investors unseen on any existing platforms.

 <br>